jhpyle/docassemble/_docs/docker.md

 Note that just as **docassemble** needs a "system upgrade" every once in a while, the host operating system may also need to be upgraded.
-If the operating system on computer that runs Docker is old, it may have trouble running the latest version of the Docker container.
+If the operating system on the computer that runs Docker is old, it may have trouble running the latest version of the Docker container.
 Also, if you are running an old operating system on the host computer, you may not have the latest security updates.
 Thus, before you do a system upgrade, you should think about whether it is time to upgrade the host operating system.
 If you are using the [S3] or [Azure blob storage] form of [data storage], you can `docker stop` the Docker container,